TentacleMan/vnt2utf8/README.md

 Python script to convert between base64-encoded Vnote files exported from the Memo app that came with my Android phone and UTF8 text.
 Not rigorously tested.
-Written by a inexperienced coder, may explode or kill kittens.
+Written by an inexperienced coder, may explode or kill kittens.
 Dumps output on stdout and forgets it ever happened.
 No special care is taken to ensure that converted text actually is UTF8.